CoryG89/docsync/README.md

 one of the layouts using the Automatic Page Generator and have set it up using the following instructions:

- 1. If you already have a `gh-pages` branch, create a backup in case you botch this setup.
+ 1. If you already have a gh-pages branch, create a backup in case you botch this setup.
- 2. If you don't already have a `gh-pages` branch go to your repostory page's `Settings` tab and use the [**Automatic Page Generator**][2] to create it.
+ 2. If you don't already have a gh-pages branch go to your repostory page's Settings tab and use the [**Automatic Page Generator**][2] to create it.
- 3. Change to your local repostory's directory and checkout the `gh-pages` branch.
+ 3. Change to your local repostory's directory and checkout the gh-pages branch.
- 4. Create the directory `_layouts` and move `index.html` to `_layouts`.
+ 4. Create the directory `_layouts` within your gh-pages branch and move `index.html` to the new directory.
- 5. Open `index.html` and locate rendered markdown content in the document.
+ 5. Open `index.html` and locate the HTML from the rendered markdown content.
     It is usually located between `<section>` tags or between `<article>` tags, delete this text and replace it with the text `{{ content }}`.
  6. Copy the `process-rel-links.js` file from the `docsync` directory to